To start printing successfully, take time to learn and use PreForm software to setup each model and ensure a successful print.

-When you start PreForm, you will see the material selection within the Print Setup window.
-Use the drop-down menu to select the material you have in your printer.
-Then, make sure to select the correct version of your material.
-Use the slider to select the layer thickness for your print, likely 0.05 mm or 0.1 mm.
-Reserve 0.025 mm for rare occasions of incredibly high resolution.
-You can change this setting later by clicking “Print Settings” on the bottom bar.
+Use the slider to select the layer thickness for the print, likely 0.05 mm or 0.1 mm.
+Reserve 0.025 mm for rare occasions that require incredibly high resolution.
+Change the layer thickness setting later by clicking “Print Settings” on the bottom bar.

 Load a Model

 PreForm Software supports STL and OBJ files, which you can export from most 3D CAD or animation packages.
 To load a model, drag and drop it into Preform or select “Open” from the File menu.

 Select the One-Click Print option to automatically orient, support, and layout each part.
 After sequentially completing all three print setup steps, PreForm opens the Print dialog window to confirm and send the job to a printer, so ensure that you've connected and selected the appropriate printer type, material type, and layer height before beginning One-Click Print.
 The specific printer can be selected by serial name from the Print dialog.

 Viewing your model from the correct angle can help you position things in just the right way.
 PreForm offers a couple of ways to control your view.

 Hover over the View icon to reveal the view controls.
 The center icon will always take you to the initial view.
 The other icons rotate your view 90 degrees to the top, sides, or bottom.
 You can use the plus and minus buttons to zoom in and out.